gcusms/python/ReadMe.md

 Remember do not use the same path to load the images and save the images

 #### please enjoy the program

+The program just use to resize of the images in a dir,but if the user want to use the face detection,please make sure of the opencv face detect 'xml' path